neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 }
 ```

-In the snippet above, 2 things happen: the definition of `InstantiateMsg`, and the implementation of the `instantiate()`
-entry point.

-`InstantiateMsg` can carry any information we might find useful while populating our new contract.
-In our
-case, we decided to use `InstantiateMsg` to set the initial value of the `COUNTER` storage item that was initialised in
-the previous section.

-> You need to add the `#[derive(Serialize, <...> JsonSchema)]` derive macro to the definitions of your custom types (so
-> that they can be properly serialised by Rust).

-> A common practice in the CosmWasm world is to define a `Config` type, create a storage item for it and then to set the
-> initial values for `Config` parameters in the `InstantiateMsg`.

 The `instantiate()` entry point expects the following arguments:

 * **deps**: most importantly, gives you access to the _storage_ and the _querier_ (we'll discuss queries later),